DarkwarePX/Trainer-Skins/README.md

 GRAY
 ```

-The selected color acts as the base RGB palette for the skin.
+The selected color acts as the base palette for the skin.

 The recomp palette system still controls the final displayed colors.
 This means game palette modes such as SGB, DMG, Classic and other palette effects continue to work normally with custom skins